sushilwalunj/Revpref_excel/README.md

 The script is run from your terminal and will interactively prompt you for all necessary parameters.
 ###**If you decide to run the .exe file**
-Just double click the .exe file and the program will run.
+Go to the Executable folder and just double click the appropriate executable file for your OS and the program will run.
 ###**If you decide to run the .py file**
 1. Open your terminal (Command Prompt, PowerShell, or Terminal).
 2. Navigate to the directory where you saved the script.